cgrates/cgrates/docs/tariff_plans.rst

 +----------+----------------+--------------+--------+

 Tag
-    A string by witch this rates timing will be referenced in other places by.
+    A string by which this rates timing will be referenced in other places by.
 RatesTag
     The rating tag described in the rates file.
 TimingTag